CS3219-AY2526Sem1/cs3219-ay2526s1-project-g27/ai/usage-log-sean.md

 # Prompt / Command / Description:
 Asked about how we could prevent the need for revalidation by every service to verify that a json web token is valid and possed about a user.
 Then decide to accept a gateway approach.
-Ask Gemini to generate code for such a gateway using express and docker for nginx.
+Ask Gemini to generate code for such a gateway using express and docker.

 # Action Taken:
 - [] Accepted as-is
-- [X] Modified
+- [] Modified
-- [ ] Rejected
+- [X] Rejected

 # Author Notes:
-Modified Nginx proxy pass api endpoints to tailor to different microservice setup
+The overall Gateway was buggy and full of errors like dealing with headers and CORS issue.
+Choose NGINX which is a more commonly use open source solution.

 # Date / Time: